Detective Wiley M. Owens, Jr

-The Police Department Is conducting an Investigation of the death to determine lf the poisoning was accidental, suicide or homicide.
+The police department is conducting an investigation into the death to determine if the poisoning was accidental, suicide, or homicide.
 Dennis S. Hill, a police spokesman, said homicide detectives have not "ruled out any of the three possibilities."
 Odorless and colorless.

 The poison, which is odorless and colorless, could be given to a victim in a glass of water or mixed drink without his knowledge, Dr. Medart said.
 He added that the poison enters the bloodstream and causes kidney failure.

 12 hours, the victim will go into a coma.
-After the original · autopsy made medical examiners.
-"99 percent sure that he had been poisoned," samples of the officer's kidneys were sent to the Armed Forces.
-Pathological Laboratory in Washington.
+After the original · autopsy, medical examiners "99 percent sure that he had been poisoned," samples of the officer's kidneys were sent to the Armed Forces Pathological Laboratory in Washington.
 The findings were returned this week, he said.